The Department is a comprehensive pediatric care center. Services include treatment for:

 The Pediatric Transplant Program has brought all aspects of pediatric organ transplant surgery together in one location, significantly enhancing the patient-centered care that is essential to these very sick children.

 The Joseph S. Bruno Heart Center, our pediatric cardiovascular facility, provides a single platform of care by placing key areas in adjacent proximities.
 On the same floor are cardiovascular (CV) operating rooms, a hybrid cath/operating room, catheterization laboratories, cardiovascular intensive care unit (CVICU), and a dedicated CV same day and post-anesthesia care unit.

 Our commitment to academic training remains strong.
-Our programs boast 20 pediatric residents and 55 pediatric subspecialty residents.
-Our three-year UAB ABP pass rate is 98%, 100% in 2012.
-In 2012, the Department had over $62 million in research funding.
+We are currently training 63 pediatric residents, two pediatric-neurology residents, two pediatric-genetics residents, 16 medicine-pediatric residents and 57 pediatric subspecialty residents.
+Our three-year UAB American Board of Pediatrics pass rate is 98%.
+In 2014, the Department has over $95 million in research funding.

-Each year, Department faculty and Children's of Alabama provide specialized medical care for ill and injured children offering inpatient and outpatient services throughout central Alabama.
-Last year, families made more than 670,000 outpatient and nearly 14,000 inpatient visits to Children's from every county in Alabama and from 41 other states and four foreign countries.
-With more than 2 million square feet, the newly expanded Children's Hospital is the third largest pediatric medical facility in the U.S. and has been ranked among the top children's hospital programs in the country for the past three years by US News & World Report.
+Each year, Department faculty and Children's of Alabama provide specialized medical care for ill and injured children offering inpatient and outpatient services throughout Alabama.
+Last year, families made more than 670,000 outpatient and nearly 14,000 inpatient visits to Children's from every county in Alabama and from 45 other states and four foreign countries.
+With more than 2 million square feet, the newly expanded Children's Hospital is the third largest pediatric medical facility in the U.S. and has been ranked among the top children's hospital programs in the country by US News & World Report.

 UAB Department of Pediatrics